UW-Madison-DSI/Mosquito-Dashboard-Data-Pipeline/README.md

 # Mosquito Dashboard Data Pipeline
 The Mosquito Dashboard Data Pipeline is a mechanism for:
 1) importing data from a variety of data sources
-2) transforming it to a common format, and
+2) transforming it to a target format, and
 3) exporting it to the [Global Mosquito Observations Dashboard](https://mosquitodashboard.org) for storage and display.

 ![Screen Shot](images/screen-shots/mosquito-dashboard.png)